 Unfortunately, in late November of 2018 the NMFS did issue the IHAs setting up quick approval by BOEM of seismic testing permits.

 Being prepared for the IHAs approvals, the SCSBCC and 16 of the state’s coastal municipalities filed a lawsuit in December of 2018 challenging the legality of those IHAs.
 The S.C.
 Environmental Law Project (SCELP) represented these plaintiffs.
 The SC Attorney General’s Office successfully petitioned the federal court to join the lawsuit.

 Concurrently, national conservation organizations filed a similar lawsuit against the NMFS.
 These two suits were combined by the Court.

 In February 2019 SCELP filed a motion for a preliminary injunction with the federal court to block NMFS from issuing seismic permits until the court rules on the lawsuit.

-In April 2019 the Trump Administration announced plans to delay approving a new five year offshore oil leasing plan possibly until after the 2020 elections.
+Six days after the SCSBCC Day One Action Plan launch, the Trump Administration announced plans to delay approving a new five year offshore oil leasing plan possibly until after the 2020 elections.